Create Message

 Cut-off

+The campaign cut-off time defines a daily boundary for message delivery and ensures no notifications are sent after the specified time.
 Select the Cut-off checkbox and specify the time to stop sending the notification when the number of target users is large, causing a significant delay in processing the user queue.
-This ensures that after the set time, there's no notification sent.
+This is useful if the campaign is time-sensitive and a later time makes the notification irrelevant.

 456